 A nursing home infringes upon this right when any type of abuse occurs.
 This includes sexual assault.

 The National Council of Aging defines sexual abuse as, “touching, fondling, intercourse or any other sexual activity with an older adult when the older adult is unable to understand, is unwilling to consent or when the aggressor threatens the victim or forces contact.”
 Other types of elderly sexual abuse include:

 Many nursing home residents are vulnerable to abuse due to a variety of reasons.
 Some individuals have trouble communicating, others don’t have full mobility to get around.
 Those who have dementia, Alzheimer’s disease, a physical disability or experience social isolation or neglect are at an increased risk for abuse.
 Residents are even more vulnerable during night shifts when they are sleeping and there is less supervision and staff on duty.

-In the majority of elder sexual abuse cases, the perpetrator was the caregiver.
+In the majority of elder sexual abuse cases in Cleveland, the perpetrator was the caregiver or nursing home staff member.
 Sexual abuse incidents are also occasionally caused by other residents, facility visitors, family members or strangers.

-Nursing home residents may suffer from memory loss, confusion, or issues with communication that can make identifying sexual abuse incidents more difficult.
-To help identify possible sexual abuse, friends and family members should look out for these following signs:
+In Cleveland, nursing home residents may suffer from memory loss, confusion, or issues with communication which can make identifying sexual abuse incidents more difficult.
+To help identify possible sexual assault, friends and family members should look out for these following signs:

 Report any incident of suspected sexual assault to law enforcement.

 Oftentimes, facilities don’t properly train nursing home staff and administrators to identify sexual abuse.
 They do not know how to handle suspected or reported incidents as a result.
 Facilities should take the following steps to ensure safety for nursing home residents: